vmware/vic/doc/user_doc/vic_app_dev/ts_volume_store_error.md

 ## Solution

 Deploy a VCH by using the `vic-machine create --volume-store` option to create a VCH with a volume store named `default`.
-See `--volume-store` in VCH Deployment Options and [Specify One or More Volume Stores](vch_installer_examples.md#volume-stores) in Advanced Examples of Deploying a VCH in *vSphere Integrated Containers Installation*.
+See `--volume-store` in VCH Deployment Options and [Specify Volume Stores](../vic_installation/vch_installer_examples.html#volume-stores) in Advanced Examples of Deploying a VCH in *vSphere Integrated Containers Installation*.

 Use `docker volume inspect` to get information about the volume.